controllerface/bvge/README.md

 Toward implementing deleting objects, I have made some progress both on the Open CL kernels required to perform the required buffer scan and compaction, and the changes to the renderers that will be needed.

-I did refactor the edge renderer to be able to handle deletes and took the oppportunity to clean up, so it is quite a bit less code now.
+I did refactor the edge renderer to be able to handle deletes and took the opportunity to clean up, so it is quite a bit less code now.
 This is a very good example of how the memory layout can be employed to make a simple and efficient renderer in this prototype engine.

 In doing this process, I did find an issue with models that makes the current design cumbersome, so I have started in on a refactor to the circle renderer, which will serve as a basis for more complex models.
 The new design will work very similarly to how it functions today, accept the `indices` value that is commonly used by the render batches will be computed rather than taken from the `Models` class.